Skip to content

 1. Liability Coverage

 Liability coverage is often required by law and helps cover damages you cause to other vehicles, property, or people in the event of an accident.
-This type of coverage is crucial when you’re driving a rental car, as it protects you if you’re at fault in an accident.
+This type of coverage is crucial when you’re driving a rental Vehicle, as it protects you if you’re at fault in an accident.

 2. Collision Coverage